Search Knowledge Base by Keyword

 - Select the Syslog connection you’ve just setup from the Connection drop down menu.

-- In the second step of the wizard specify how often the activity log mirroring process should run.
+- In the second step of the wizard specify if you want the mirroring to start right away.

 - Click Save mirror to save the new mirroring process.